SlithyMatt/rocket88/README.md

 * And
 * Exclusive Or

+To select an operaion, the ALU will have a 3-bit selection control that comes from the Decoder, which will also determine what gets routed to each side of the ALU.
 The output of the ALU can also be inverted as an extra selection beyond the operation selection.
 The ALU not only outputs a result to the data bus, it also sets the status bits based on that result.

 ## Instruction Set Architecture